Drag-and-Drop Emails: The Basics

 - Select the display parameters for the image—whether to stretch, repeat, or center it.

 You can add a menu to the top of your email, simulating something your audience might see on your website.

 - Add a four-column structure

-- Drag Text content into each, then add your individual text and links into the columns themselves
+- Drag Text content into each, then add your individual text and links into the columns themselves.

 - Adjust the row background, if you’d like the background color to be full-width.

-This is our default unsubscribe link.
-You can remove it— but if you do, make sure you include your own, to give your customers the opportunity to opt out.
+By default, even when you start from scratch, we insert the default unsubscribe link for you.
+You can remove this link, but if you do, you must include your customized unsubscribe link, giving people the opportunity to opt out.